 Dear Investors,

 My name is Michael G. Clements, MBA (Finance, Dean's Honor List), and I am the Founder and Managing Director of Cynergy Research Services.
-I also act as the Editor and Head of Research for the Cynergy Research Quarterly Reports, Special Reports, and the "Global Growth Model Portfolio".
+I also act as the Editor and Head of Research for the Cynergy Research Weekly Summaries, Special Reports, and the "Global Growth Model Portfolio".

 The short version of "About Us" (for those who want a quick summary) is as follows: